ar7775/Expense-Tracker/README.md

 # ExpenseTracker: Expense Tracker Web App
 Expense Tracker will keep the track of your daily expenses in the simplest way possible.
 You can easily add or delete your Incomes and Expenses.
-You can easily analyze you expenses with the Expense Pie Chart.
+You can easily analyze your expenses with the Expense Pie Chart.

 ### Go To Link:
 https://expense-tracker-aryanraj.herokuapp.com/